HomeMuseums: James Bond and Spycraft Exhibits007 Science: Inventing the World of James Bond

 As the 007 Science exhibit points out, that world may not necessarily be in step with contemporary technology, as James Bond has often foreshadowed developments in various scientific fields, making each installment a window into the future.
 The chief technician in charge of outfitting Bond with his unique assortment of gadgets – simply named Q – is often seen working in his lab, testing his futuristic inventions in ways similar to real life scientists and engineers.

-Various accessories are also designed to overcome real-world obstacles.
+Various accessories are specifically designed to overcome real-world obstacles.
 When James Bond is sent to Eastern Europe during winter in The Living Daylights, his vehicle is equipped with ski-like outriggers and studded tires to help Bond navigate through the snow-and-ice terrain.
-The 007 Science exhibit not only notes Q’s modifications but dissects how and why these additions keep James Bond safe in even the most treacherous of conditions.
+The 007 Science exhibit not only highlights Q’s modifications but dissects how and why these additions keep James Bond safe in even the most treacherous of conditions.
 The science of metal detectors, x-rays, bionic limbs, and even boats are all likewise explored in 007 Science.

 In terms of gadgets, one of the most infamous on display at the Museum of Science and Industry is the gold gun used by assassin Francisco Scaramanga in The Man with the Golden Gun.
 The weapon itself is featured as well as an examination of the various components used to construct it.
 The barrel, for instance, is a fountain pen, while the handle is a cigarette case.
 A lighter is then used to connect the barrel and handle.
 A simple cufflink, meanwhile, serves as the trigger.